 - The Astoria Bookshop – 31-29 31st St, Astoria, NY 11106

-Since Astoria is very easy to get to, you don’t have to find a hotel in the area.
-It’s only a 20 minute train ride from Times Square.
+Since Astoria is very easy to get to, you don’t have to find a hotel in the neighborhood.
+It’s such a small area that there aren’t really many hotels to begin with.
+However, it’s only a 20-minute train ride from Times Square and is right next to Long Island City.
 Here are some of our recommendations.

 Below are neighborhoods near Astoria and that are worth checking out.

 Loved by musicians, artists, and the creatives of NYC, Williamsburg has become increasingly popular and has grown...
 The northern part of Queens is full of sights and sounds.
 We feel like people...
 Long Island City (LIC) in Queens (not to be confused with Long Island) is an...

 Things To Do in Flushing and Corona in Queens

 Things to Do in Long Island City

 Loved by musicians, artists, and the creatives of NYC, Williamsburg has become increasingly popular and has grown...

 The northern part of Queens is full of sights and sounds.
 We feel like people...